gragland/chatgpt-chrome-extension/README.md

 npm install
 ```

-Copy `.env-example` into a new file named `.env` and get the value of your ChatGPT session token by following the [instructions here](https://github.com/transitive-bullshit/chatgpt-api#session-tokens).
+Copy `.env-example` into a new file named `.env` and get the value of your ChatGPT session token by following the <a href="https://github.com/transitive-bullshit/chatgpt-api#session-tokens" target="_blank">instructions here</a>.
 Then add that value to your `.env` file.

 Run the server so the extension can communicate with ChatGPT.